Cuju-ft/Cuju/README.md

 ```
  $ sudo apt-get install nfs-kernel-server
 ```
-- Insert this line in "/etc/exports" to add your NFS folder:
+- Insert this line in `/etc/exports` to add your NFS folder:
 ```
  /home/[your username]/nfsfolder *(rw,no_root_squash,no_subtree_check)
 ```
-- After editing /etc/exports, type "/etc/init.d/nfs-kernel-server restart" or reboot
+- After editing `/etc/exports`, type `/etc/init.d/nfs-kernel-server restart` or `reboot`

-- Go to your nfs folder, then download [Cuju](https://github.com/Cuju-ft/Cuju) and build a VM image file (or download our [Ubuntu-16.04 VM image](https://drive.google.com/file/d/0B9au9R9FzSWKNjZpWUNlNDZLcEU/view?usp=sharing) file, the account/password is root/root), they will be synced with Primary and Backup node.
+- Go to your nfs folder, then download [Cuju](https://github.com/Cuju-ft/Cuju) and build a VM image file (or download our [Ubuntu-16.04 VM image](https://drive.google.com/file/d/0B9au9R9FzSWKNjZpWUNlNDZLcEU/view?usp=sharing) file, the `account/password` is `root/root`), they will be synced with Primary and Backup node.

 ### Primary and Backup Node Setup
 - Mount the NFS folder
 ```
-$ mkdir /mnt/nfs
+$ sudo mkdir /mnt/nfs
-$ mount -t nfs 192.168.11.1:/home/[your username]/nfsfolder /mnt/nfs
+$ sudo mount -t nfs 192.168.11.1:/home/[your username]/nfsfolder /mnt/nfs
 ```
 ## Build Cuju
 ---